Core: Callbacks¶

 ¶

-Warn when free VRAM shrinks past threshold between epochs.
+Warn-once when free VRAM shrinks past threshold across epochs.